 Where can I park at packet pick-up?

-- There is plenty of parking Saturday in the West Stadium lot near Tiger Stadium.
+- There is plenty of parking in the Stadium lots near Tiger Stadium.

 Do I need to purchase a timing chip?

 - No, we will be using disposable chips that are part of your bib.